-I am Professor of Cinema & Media Studies and English at the University of Pennsylvania.
-I also hold a secondary appointment at the Annenberg School for Communication and an affiliation wth the Center for Technology, Innovation, and Competition at Penn Law School.
-I am the Faculty Director of Penn’s campus-wide Online Learning Initiative as well as Director of its Cinema & Media Studies Program (formal bio)
+Peter Decherney is Professor of Cinema & Media Studies, Founding Director of the Penn Global Documentary Institute, and Faculty Director of the Online Learning Initiative at the University of Pennsylvania.
+He holds a secondary appointment at the Annenberg School for Communication and an affiliation with the Center for Technology, Innovation, and Competition at Penn Law School.

 He is the author or editor of seven books including Hollywood’s Copyright Wars: From Edison to the Internet and Hollywood: A Very Short Introduction.
 Prof. Decherney has also written for The New York Times, Forbes, Inside Higher Ed, and other publications.
 His first book of photography, Endless Exodus: the Jewish Experience in Ethiopia is forthcoming.
 Photographs from the book were shown in a solo exhibit at the 14Y gallery in New York (virtual exhibit here).

 He is an award-winning documentary and virtual reality filmmaker, who has directed a series of films about global migration and the political role of artists in Myanmar, Kenya, Ethiopia, and the U.S. His virtual reality docuseries, “The Heart of Puerto Rico,” about artists in Puerto Rico after Hurricane Maria (co-directed with Jean Lee) won the Best VR Film at the AT&T Film Awards.
 His documentary, “Dreaming of Jerusalem” (co-directed with Sosena Solomon), about the Jewish Community in Gondar, Ethiopia is a Discovery+ Original.